tldr-pages/tldr/pages/osx/auvaltool.md

 > AudioUnit validation tool for Mac.
 > More information: <https://www.unix.com/man-page/mojave/1/auvaltool>.

-- List all available AudioUnits of any type:
+- List all [a]vailable AudioUnits of any type:

 `auvaltool -a`